lmarcelli/minieuso_cpu/docs/code_organisation.rst

 * ``log/`` :  log files written here
 * ``config/`` : configuration files sotred here

+**NB: The data format headers are sotred outside the main code as they need to be accessed by other software** The data format headers are stored in the highlest level directory of the GitHub repository

+* ``data_format/`` : the header files describing the data format from Zynq and the CPU

+  * ``data_format.h`` - CPU data files
+  * ``pdmdata.h`` - structures defined in the Zynq board software

 The code can be compiled using the Makefile by running ``make`` in ``CPUsoftware/``.
 First, the libraries must be compiled by running ``make`` in ``CPUsoftware/lib``.

 When compiled, the software produces the mecontrol executable which is symlinked to ``/usr/local/bin`` by the Makefile.
 This command runs the ``mecontrol.cpp`` program and accepts a wide range of command line arguments, which are detailed in the usage documentation, and can also be checked by running ``mecontrol -help``.